Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: for Simple Pendulum

 A simple, 2D pendulum is comprised of a bob with mass $m$ attached to a string of length $L$ where the mass of the string is negligible in comparison to $m$.
 The primary forces acting upon the bob are the gravitational force, the tension force of the string, and the damping force from air resistance.
 Let $\theta$ be the angular displacement of the weight (the corresponding angle with respect to the y-direction).
 The pendulum's motion can be completely described as $\frac{d^2\theta}{dt^2} = -\frac{b}{m}\frac{d\theta}{dt} -\frac{g}{L}\sin{\theta}$, where $b$ is the damping coefficient and $g$ is the gravitational acceleration constant (the initial angular displacement/velocity are constant).

 In this toy example, we assume that, given the length $L$, the damping coefficient $B$, and the mass $M$, the angular displacement of a pendulum is generated by a noiseless simulator $S: (L, M, B) \rightarrow \theta$ where $\theta \coloneqq \{\theta_0, \theta_1, ..., \theta_T\}$, $\theta_i \in [-\pi,\pi]$, and $T = 100$.
-Using samples from $S$ where only $L$ and $B$ are known a priori, we aim to learn a hierarchical, generative model for the pendulum where \textit{all latent variables are completely disentangled}.
+Using samples from $S$ where only $L$ and $B$ are known a priori, we aim to learn a hierarchical, generative model for the pendulum where \textit{all generative factors are completely disentangled}.
 With \simgan, we can achieve this by learning the graphical model in Figure \ref{fig:pendulum_graphical}.
-In this graphical model, we introduce two intermediate observed nodes $Y_0$ and $Y_1$ that block the path between $L$, $B$, and $Z$.
 We define $Y_0$ as the undamped angular displacement and $Y_1$ as the damped angular displacement with fixed mass ($M=1$).
-This simple example demonstrates how the \simgan framework can be extended to models with more structured hierarchies while consistently satisfying the conditional independence assumptions implied by the simulator.

 We train our model in three separate steps.
 First, we use paired data $\{L^i, {y^i}_0\}$ to learn the subgraph $L \rightarrow Y_0$ as a conditional Gaussian distribution (how the pendulum length affects the angular displacement).
 Second, we use the paired data $\{b^i, {y^i}_0, {y^i}_1\}$ to learn $(B, Y_0) \rightarrow Y_1$ as a conditional Gaussian distribution (how the damping coefficient affects the angular displacement for a fixed mass).
 Finally, we use the paired data $\{{y^i}_1, x^i\}$ to learn the subgraph $(Z, {y^i}_1) \rightarrow \theta$, where $Z$ models the residual between $Y_1$ and the true observations $\theta$ (this subgraph is realized as a VAE).
-Through construction and training, the latent variable $L$ should control the length of the pendulum, the latent variable $B$ should control the damping coefficient, and the latent variable $\boldsymbol{Z}$ should be correlated with the mass $M$. \footnote{For simplicity, we don't model the data as time series explicitly but rather as a fixed length, 1D vector.} Note that while we have labeled data for the latent variables $L$ and $B$, we never have access to the latent variable $M$.
+Through construction and training, the observed variable $L$ should control the length of the pendulum, the observed variable $B$ should control the damping coefficient, and the latent variable $\boldsymbol{Z}$ should be correlated with the mass $M$. \footnote{For simplicity, we don't model the data as time series explicitly but rather as a fixed length, 1D vector.} Note that while we have labeled data for the observed variables $L$ and $B$, we never have access to the mass $M$.
 Despite this, the latent variable $Z$ can still learn to model the effect of $M$ by modeling the residual.